-At the time of this second revision a medical ultrasound degree apprenticehip is being developed along with new and innovative pathways that will lead to recognised ultrasound qualifications.
+At the time of third revision a medical ultrasound degree apprenticeship is being developed by a group of employers along with new and innovative pathways that will lead to recognised ultrasound qualifications.
 These are being co-ordinated by Health Education England and are likely to come to fruition over the next few years.